eshlomo1/eshlomo1/README.md

 ---

 ## 🤖 OffSec AI / AI Security Research
-The next wave of attack simulation isn’t human-only.

 I’m leading research into **Offensive AI (OffSec AI)** exploring how AI models, multi-agent systems, and orchestration frameworks can be exploited or hardened in real-world security contexts.

 Current work includes: